Our Creative Writing Courses

 - Run our own respectful, goal-oriented writing groups beyond this course.

 Enhance your writing with our passionate editor/authors and join the ranks of writers who take our workshops and get published.
-Morning teas included.
-Pack a lunch.
+Morning teas included and served outside.
+Pack a lunch and your own cutlery for outdoor seating in breaks.

 One-Day Workshop: Sunday, 2 August: 10am-4pm, Bunya House.
-Cost: $229.
+Very small group of 3.
+Strict COVID compliance.
+Cost: $235.
 With seasoned author/editor, Lauren Daniels as your guide, join this expedition into one most the most popular and elastic approaches to writing.
 Whether you want to start a travel/lifestyle blog, compile your experiences into a cohesive draft, or pitch articles to magazines, take our workshop with you.
 From blogs to books & across commercial articles, the writing skills are universal and set out to captivate your readers.
 We:

 - Strengthen our voices & match our writing to an audience.